-All comments must be accompanied with date (in YY-MM-DD format) and member body/international consortium abbreviation (G, H, J, K, KP, M, MY, T, U, V or Z).
+All comments must be accompanied with date (in YY-MM-DD format) and member body/international the designated IRG consortium abbreviation (G, H, J, K, KP, M, MY, T, U, V or Z).
 All conclusions must be dated.

 4.1.
 Guidelines for M-Set